 The Scholarship is an absolutely fantastic programme.
 Being a scholar extended my horizons and allowed me to really make the most of my time at Oxford without financial worries.

 Scholar studying Archaeology and Anthropology, Keble College

-As an on course scholar, full details of the type and level of financial support available to you each year will be set out in your Scholarship letter.
+As an on course scholar, full details of the type and level of financial support available to you each year will be set out in your annual Scholarship letter.